szabgab/slides/python-programming/tk.md

 * Allow the user to remove an item.
 * Allow the user to edit an item.
 * Allow the user to mark an item as "bought".

+* Save the shooping list by date so it can be shown later.
+* Clear the currently list to start over.
+* Allow the user to see statistics on which items were bought.
+* When adding new items, offer items that were previously bought.

 ## Exercise: Tk Notepad
 {id: exercise-tk-notepad}